neuronsimulator/nrn/simctrl/cvode.rst

         This function allows one to toggle between the normal integration method and the CVode method with no changes to existing interpreter code.
-The return value is whether CVode is active.
+The return value is True is CVode is active; otherwise it is False.

-        With only a single 1 arg, the fadvance calls CVode to do a single variable time step.
+        With only a single True (or 1) arg, the fadvance calls CVode to do a single variable time step.

         With the dt arg, fadvance returns at t+dt.